strangetom/ingredient-parser/docs/source/tutorials/examples.rst

 .. admonition:: Limitation

-    This library assumes an ingredient sentence does not contain different ingredient with different amounts.
+    This library assumes an ingredient sentence does not contain different ingredients with different amounts.

-    For cases where the sentence contains multiple phrases, specifiying different ingredients in different amounts, everything after the first phrase will be returned in the comment field.
+    For cases where the sentence contains multiple phrases, specifying different ingredients in different amounts, everything after the first phrase will be returned in the comment field.

 .. code:: python